 League of Corinth for Kids and Teachers

 Macedonia created a document that all the Greek city-states were supposed to sign - a binding, legal document.
 It was very smart to use the name Corinth in the title of the agreement and the league.
 If Macedonia could get one of the powerful Greek city-states to sign, like Corinth, other smaller city-states would be more likely to follow.
 The city-state of Corinth was tired of hearing everyone talking about wonderful Athens.
 To be chosen over Athens, by name, blinded them to the terms of the contract.
-Macedonia assured the Greek city-states, anyone who joined would have a representative at meetings of the League.
+Macedonia assured the Greek city-states that anyone who joined would have a representative at meetings of the League.
 What they did not mention is that those representatives would not have a voice unless the Macedonians agreed with them.

 There were many ground rules in this tricky document that sounded fair but that actually benefited only Macedonia.
 For example, if a Greek city-state did not follow the rules, Macedonia could, by the terms of this agreement, send their army in to crush them.
 Macedonia did not need to discuss this decision with other members of the league or look at options.
 Interestingly, Macedonia did not sign this document, so they were not subject to any of the rules they created.

-Athens refused to join this League.
+Athens was not blind.
+They refused to join this League.
 Thebes refused.
 Sparta refused.
+Olympia refused.
 But the smaller Greek city-states were eager to sign.
 The Greeks loved deals.
 This certainly sounded like a good one.
-To many, the thought of having the Macedonian army on their side in times of war sounded absolutely terrific.
+To many, the thought of having the massive Macedonian army on their side in times of war sounded absolutely terrific.
 The fear of a Persian invasion was a real one.
 And Macedon was huge!
 They were reassured that this was a good deal because the major Greek city-state of Corinth thought it was a good deal.
 Many Greek city-states signed.

 (Macedon is pictured in orange below.
 Persia is in purple.